askap-vast/vaster-webapp/docs/installation.md

 ```

 Please note that ports 80 and 443 on the host machine must be open for internet traffic to reach the webapp.
 Refer to this [guide](https://linuxconfig.org/how-to-open-allow-incoming-firewall-port-on-ubuntu-22-04-jammy-jellyfish) on how to open ports on Ubuntu 22.04.

+## Backups

+For production deployments, it is strongly recommended to set up automated backups of the database and media files.
+See the [Backup](backup.md) documentation for details.